stimulant/ampm/README.md

     // The number of pings which can be lost before an error is logged.
     "pingLostCount": 5,

-    // Whether or not the Windows cursor should be hidden by default.
-    // ctrl-shift-0 will also hide it, and ctrl-shift-1 will show it.
-    "hideCursor": false,

     // Restart the app if it uses more than this much memory.
     "maxMemory": Infinity
 }